thoughtspot/thoughtspot.github.io/_end-user/thoughtspot-one/thoughtspot-one-homepage.md

 {: id="bulk-favorite"}
 ## Bulk mark objects as favorites
-To bulk mark objects as favorites, select the empty boxes next to the object names, and select **Mark as favorite** near the top of the page, under the row of shortcuts.
+To bulk mark objects as favorites, select the empty boxes next to the object names, and select **Mark as favorite** near the top of the page, under the metric watchlist.
 You can also favorite each object on the page, by selecting the empty box next to the word **Name** at the top left of the screen, under the filter bar.
 Select **Mark as favorite**.

+Note that you cannot select multiple objects across pages.
+If you select an Answer on the first page, and then select **Next** to view more objects, ThoughtSpot's discards your selection on the first page.

 {: id="bulk-share"}
 ## Bulk share objects with other users and groups